Ninka-Rex/Stellar/README.md

 ### GeoIP database

--Only needed if building from source.
+- Only needed if building from source.
 The torrent peer/tracker world map uses a MaxMind-format city database.
 Download `dbip-city-lite.mmdb` from https://db-ip.com/db/download/ip-to-city-lite and place it in `app/data/` in the repository.

 ## Command Line